 Report: Packers to start interviewing internal general manager candidates; three already with team

-A report says that Thursday will bring the start of interviews for the general manager's job after the reassignment of longtime GM Ted Thompson.
+A report says that Thursday will bring the start of interviews for the general manager's job after the reassignment of longtime GM Ted Thompson, and the first is the chief of player operations.

-ESPN's Adam Schefter says that the team will begin with three internal candidates:
+NFL.com's Ian Rapoport says that the Packers are interviewing Director of Football Operations Eliot Wolf Thursday.

 - Russ Ball.
 The team's director of football administration and player finance is the Packers' salary cap guru, the man who understands how to implement player personnel within the limits of the NFL's competitive balance maker.
 This would be an expansion of that role for him.